Beyond the Surface: Enhancing LLM-as-a-Judge Alignment with Human via Internal Representations: Experiments

-\paragraph{Evaluation details} We adopt greedy decoding for its stability and consistency in evaluation~\citep{LLM-eval}.
+\textbf{Evaluation Details.} We adopt greedy decoding for its stability and consistency in evaluation~\citep{LLM-eval}.
 To comprehensively assess the effectiveness of our method, we conduct evaluations under two different conditions: \textbf{1) Direct:} Directly providing a score during evaluation without reasoning. \textbf{2) Reasoning:} Previous work~\citep{g-eval,wang2024dhpbenchmarkllmsgood,hu2024llmbasedevaluatorsconfusingnlg} shows that reasoning improves judgment quality, with reasoning-first setups performing best\citep{feedback-first,murugadoss2024evaluatingevaluatormeasuringllms,gu2024surveyllmasajudge}.
 Thus, we adopt a reasoning-first approach in this study.
-Please refer to Appendix~\ref{sec:app_prompt_template} for the prompt templates.
+The prompt template used in our work follows the standard configuration widely adopted in prior studies~\citep{prometheus2,g-eval,instructscore}, please refer to Appendix~\ref{sec:app_prompt_template} for the prompt templates.
 Unless otherwise specified, we highlight the best results in each table using \textbf{bold}, and denote the second-best with \underline{underlining}.